Paginated queries¶

 To use the generic paginated query support, first you must define the cursor that will be used for the queries.
 The cursor class defines the following information needed for paginated queries:

 How to construct a cursor to get all entries before or after a given entry.
-Forward cursors must include the entry provided as a basis for the cursor, and reverse curors must exclude it.
+Forward cursors must include the entry provided as a basis for the cursor, and reverse cursors must exclude it.
+The Pydantic model of the entries is a type parameter to the cursor.

 How to serialize to and deserialize from a string so that the cursor can be returned to an API client and sent back to retrieve the next batch of results.